Measurement and signature intelligence: National and multinational

 There has been work on developing standardized MASINT terminology and architecture in NATO.
 Other work addresses the disappointments of Non-Cooperative Target Recognition.
 For this function, infrared beacons (infrared MASINT) proved disappointing, but millimeter-wave recognition shows more promise.
 Still, cooperative, network-based position exchange may be crucial in preventing fratricide.
 The bottom line is that MASINT cannot identify who is inside a tank or aircraft of interest.

 Numerous countries produce their own antisubmarine warfare sensors, such as hydrophones, active sonar, magnetic anomaly detectors, and other hydrographic sensors that are frequently considered too "ordinary" to be called MASINT.

 China

 As of 2004, China was reported not to be pursuing the more specialized MASINT technologies, although it does produce its antisubmarine sensors.

 Germany

 Following the first successful launch on December 19, 2006, about a year after the intended launch date, further satellites were launched at roughly six-month intervals, and the entire system of this five-satellite SAR Lupe synthetic aperture radar constellation achieved full operational readiness on 22 July 2008.

 Italy

 Italy and France are cooperating on the deployment of the dual-use Orfeo civilian and military satellite system.

 Orfeo is a dual-use (civilian and military) earth observation satellite network developed jointly between France and Italy.
 Italy is developing the Cosmo-Skymed X-band polarimetric synthetic aperture radar, to fly on two of the satellites.

 Russia

 Russia does have nonimaging infrared satellites to detect missile launches.
-Russia produces, of course, a wide range of antisubmarine warfare sensors.
+Russia produces a wide range of antisubmarine warfare sensors.